Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Cuuet0VMc2E.md

 ### Transcript

-> uh when will update 5b sometime fall we don't have a dead we're not dead set on a date yet but sometimes fall
+> when will update 5b sometime fall we don't have a dead we're not dead set on a date yet but sometimes fall